SystemsApproach/book/internetworking/impl.rst

 	     programmable domain-specific processors, including GPUs
 	     for graphics and TPUs (Tensor Processing Units) for AI.

-The beauty of this new switch design is that a given white-box can now be programmed to be an L2 switch, and L3 router, or a combination of both, just by a matter of programming.
+The beauty of this new switch design is that a given bare-metal switch can now be programmed to be an L2 switch, an L3 router, or a combination of both, just by a matter of programming.
 The exact same control plane software stack used in a software switch still runs on the control CPU, but in addition, data plane “programs” are loaded onto the NPU to